AnnZak/CodersCamp2020.Project.Front-React.MovieMatch/README.md

 2. Signing in (logging in with e-mail and password).
 Additionally:
     - password recovery option (by clicking on 'Forgot Password?')
-    - possibility to register by clicking on 'Don't have an account?
+    - possibility to go to register by clicking on 'Don't have an account?
 Sign Up'
-3. Dashboard - list of suggested movies to watch - list of liked movies
+3. Dashboard - list of suggested movies to watch + list of liked movies
 4. A view of all liked movies (accessible by clicking on the heart in the top bar)
 5. A list of user's friends, possibility to add a user to friends
 6. A view of friends' liked movies
-7. Search the movie by title
+7. Search movie by title
-8. Display of the movie details (title, photo, description, production date...)
+8. Display of the movie details (title, photo, description, production date, etc....)
-9. Account settings form - possibility to change the displayed name, account e-mail and password
+9. Account settings form - possibility to change name, displayed name, account e-mail and password
 10. Logout

 ## Technologies